troy-west/apache-kafka-number-stations-clj/README.md

 # Produce Secret Radio Data to Kafka

+## Implement the JSON Serializer / Deserializer

+In order to create a producer that sends clj datastructures to Kafka first we create the Serializer and Deserializer types.

+* Get numbers.serde-test.* passing

+Do we throw or swallow exceptions in the serialization classes, and why?

 ## Implement (radio/produce)

 Create a new KafkaProducer and send each message returned by (radio/listen) to the radio-logs topic.